muhammadsohaib2000/muhammadsohaib2000/README.md

          : Discovered that "Hello World" is harder than it looks

     2022 : Graduated from COMSATS
-         : Officially became a "Software Engineer"
+         : Officially became a "Computer Engineer"
          : Joined Cloudtek Pvt.
 Ltd

     2023 : Mastered the art of Stack Overflow